 - Thank you so much for doing the 50th anniversary reunion tour, guys — that was truly splendid!
 Please consider “doin' it again” soon!

-Brian Wilson tours with a large backing group (the “Brian Wilson Band”) which includes Jeffrey Foskett; The Wondermints' Darian Sanahaja, Nick Walusko, Probyn Gregory, Mike D'Amico; Scott Bennett; Paul von Mertens; Brett Simons; and Nelson Bragg, sometimes augmented by the Stockholm String & Horns.
-Fellow BBs Al Jardine and David Marks have also been touring with Brian this year.
-Please check Brian's website and New Surf for updates and more details.
+Brian Wilson tours with a large backing group (the “Brian Wilson Band”) which includes Matt Jardine; The Wondermints' Darian Sanahaja, Nick Walusko, Probyn Gregory, Mike D'Amico; Scott Bennett; Paul von Mertens; Brett Simons; and Nelson Bragg.
+Fellow BBs Al Jardine and David Marks toured with Brian in 2013.
+Please check Brian's website for updates and more details.
 Tour merchandise is available from Brian's site.